itf/6s092/courses/IAP19/PS/PS03/content.md

 </question>

 Python is a language that use the word ram model.
-Write the run time of the following algorithms in terms of the size of the input.
+Write the assymptotic run time of the following algorithms in terms of the size of the input.

 <question expression>
 csq_prompt = """